 Frequently Asked Questions

-Why do I need to boil the pretzel bites in baking soda water before air frying?
+Why do I need to boil the pretzel bites in baking soda water?

 Air Fryer Cinnamon Sugar Pretzel Bites